Financial Stability Planning Guide

 Stabilize cash flow and credit standing:

-- List all debts, rates, and minimums
+- List all debts, rates, minimums, and due dates in one place

 - Build or restore starter emergency fund ($500–$1,000)

-- Automate minimum payments
+- Automate minimum payments on every account

-- Pause nonessential spending leaks
+- Pause nonessential spending leaks—subscriptions, delivery fees, duplicate services

 Use financial priorities when you're in debt as your daily reference during this phase.
+The goal is not maximum payoff speed—it is ending the month without new fees, missed minimums, or surprise overdrafts.

 Phase 2: Attack High-Cost Debt (Months 3–24)